 Though ultimately not a sequence of consequence, France's second goal proved to be the first usage of new goal line technology which determines when a ball has entirely crossed a goal line.
 Even upon review, it was unclear to the naked eye whether the ball ever truly crossed the line or not after it was inadvertently redirected by Honduran keeper Noel Valladares into the goal.
 The technology was definitive, however, that it had.

-Honduras will more than have their work cut out for them with with matches still looming against Ecuador, who lost in latest point in regulation in World Cup group play history, and Switzerland, who find themselves on the winning side of that ledger.
+Honduras will more than have their work cut out for them with with matches still looming against Ecuador, who lost in the latest point in regulation in World Cup group play history, and Switzerland, who found themselves on the winning side of that ledger.
 Though they were never favored to advance out of a non-favorable draw, the three-score goal differential with two additional quality opponents to go yet make that an even taller task.

 France: Hugo Lloris; Patrice Evra, Mamadou Sakho, Raphaël Varane, Mathieu Debuchy; Blaise Matuidi, Yohan Cabaye (Rio Mavuba 65'), Paul Pogba (Moussa Sissoko 58'); Antoine Griezmann, Karim Benzema, Mathieu Valbuena (Olivier Giroud 78').